OS2offdig/about/README.md

 * For a list of all Products published and organised in OS2 - check out [https://os2.eu/products](https://os2.eu/products).
 * To check out ongoing projects – check out [https://os2.eu/projects](https://os2.eu/projects).

-> ℹ️ Whai is a product and a project?
+> ℹ️ What is a product and a project?
 >
 > A **product** is a solution/codebase that is currently used in production environments.
->
 > A **project** is a solution/codebase that is in development and only deployed in test environments.